ClearMotion raises $115 million for ‘digital chassis’ that makes car rides smoother

 In November 2017, ClearMotion snapped up Bose Ride, alongside an arsenal of more than 300 patents, as the company sought to become the “leading motion control company in mobility,” according to its post-acquisition statement.
 ClearMotion said that today it has 10,000 patent claims either issued or pending globally.

-ClearMotion had previously raised $155 million, and with another $115 million in the bank it plans to prepare its technology for production cars.
+ClearMotion had previously raised $155 million, and with another $115 million in the bank it plans to prepare its technology for prime time.
 The company said it already has a production facility commissioned and ready for the first automotive companies, though it declined to name any customers.
 It added that it also plans to expand its data science and machine learning teams.

 “Starting in the 1980s, OEMs [original equipment manufacturers] tried a lot of solutions to try to do what ‘proactive ride’ does,” ClearMotion CEO and founder Shakeel Avadhany told VentureBeat.
 “They literally spent four decades and several billion dollars, but unfortunately, there’s not much to show for it.
 The reason is because this is a very hard problem to solve, [due to] energy, weight, cost, and ‘wow’ factor.
 Since initial public testing of our product last year, we’ve seen instant market excitement from OEMs because they get the problem and assign a lot of value to the solution.”